the a-z of pop

 See above.
 There we were, waiting patiently while Rihanna appeared on magazine covers talking about shepherd's pie, teased clips of herself in the studio and then promptly did absolutely nothing.
 But you have to forgive her because, well, she's Rihanna, the defining pop star of the last decade and the one person who can make being a pop star seem like the best job in the world.

 S is for STAGGERED RELEASE SCHEDULES

-Major labels seem to have some sort of problem with the UK, making us wait patiently while the rest of world gets to enjoy a song or an album months in advance.
-Charli XCX's Sucker album for example: It's out in America, has been since December, but isn't out here until February.
-It happens with songs too, the most ludicrous recent example being Sia's Chandelier which premiered in March last year but wasn't available to buy here until June!
-Record labels, do we smell or something?
+Major labels seem to have some sort of problem with the UK, making them wait patiently while the rest of the world gets to enjoy a song or an album months in advance.
+Charli XCX's Sucker album for example came out in America in December but didn't hit the UK until February.
+It happens with songs too.
+The most ludicrous recent example being Sia's Chandelier, which premiered in March last year but wasn't available to buy in the UK until June!

 T is for TEASERS

 From video countdowns, to song snippets, to album title reveals drawn out one letter at a time on Twitter, pop isn't always quick to get to the point.
 Social media has added a whole new dimension to stringing people along (oh Lord, the hashtags!), with the desired anticipation buildup negated by the fact that most people, quite literally, haven't got time for that shit.

 As in the 2014 album by moody chanteuse Lana Del Rey.
 The followup to the monumentally successful Born To Die, it's included here because of what it represents.
 Sometimes an album can be so big and so defining it can be hard to follow up.
 You either carry on directly down the same path and become a caricature, or you retreat slightly, tone everything down and make an album that re-calibrates you as an artist.
 Rumor is Lana's next album, Honeymoon, will see more of a return to the noir-ish sound of that debut.
 All she needed was a little break.